keniiy/nodejs-db-orm-world/README.md

 Node JS  with different ORM like.
 Typeorm, Knex, Prisma and Sequelize with Node JS API Development.
-Node JS with without any ORM (MYSQL raw queries)
+Node JS with without any ORM (MYSQL raw queries).

 This playlist covers all about ORM in Node JS world.